-It is important to note that the growth of SMS Marketing is divergent to the Person to Person (P2P) SMS space which is facing huge disruption with the proliferation of messaging applications such as WhatsApp, Viber and Facebook Messenger resulting in continuing reductions in P2P SMS volumes worldwide.
-When people say SMS is dead, they are thinking of person to person SMS, not SMS Marketing.
+It is important to note that the growth of SMS is divergent to the Person to Person (P2P) SMS space which is facing huge disruption with the proliferation of messaging applications such as WhatsApp, Viber and Facebook Messenger resulting in continuing reductions in P2P SMS volumes worldwide.
+When people say SMS is dead, they are thinking of person to person SMS, not bulk messaging.

 OK let’s get into it then.
 We’ve always believed that you find the marketing channel that best suits your business and your customers.
 We use Google Adwords.
 We decided a long time ago to pay Google so that when people search for “Bulk SMS” or “SMS Marketing” our service will appear.
 Now we are on the playing field and it is up to us to provide a compelling customer proposition to business owners worldwide.
 Thankfully business owners like us but the point is we found our most effective marketing channel and we are sticking with it.
 Many business owners get very frustrated with marketing and end up half-heartedly trying lots of channels, for example, using Facebook or Twitter but not staying engaged with customers on social.
 Rather than help the business, this smacks of a business that is only paying lip service to customer engagement on social.
 If you are going to use a marketing channel, use it to its optimal level.